The Complete Guide to Nonprofit Email Marketing

 4. Appealing design

 You might have crafted inspiring content, but it likely won’t get read without a compelling design to deliver your message.
 There are numerous templates available, and good donor management software will come with customizable templates for your email campaigns.
 Make sure your content includes CTAs that encourage readers to take the next step.

 5. GDPR Compliance

 Keep your signup form as simple and easy to use as possible to comply with GDPR (General Data Protection Regulation).
 You want to make it clear for supporters to know how to sign up.
 One pop-up message saying, “sign up here” is great, but you don’t want that message popping up every time a potential supporter clicks on any link.

 Make sure you provide double-opt-in options, and always have a way for members to unsubscribe or change their subscription preferences.

 How Often Should Nonprofits Send Emails?

 How often you should communicate with your subscribers depends heavily on their open rate habits.

-While there is a fine line between sharing too much and too little, statistics show that sending email campaigns 2-5 times per month is in the range for your audience.
+While there is a fine line between sharing too much and too little.
+Sending email campaigns 2-4 times per month is ideal for most nonprofit email campaigns.
 However, it’s important to remember that no two email lists are the same, and your nonprofit’s targets could be different.

 Continually monitoring your response rates helps you know how little or how much to contact your donors.